Vietnam's macroeconomic indicators continue to improve, with the trade deficit narrowing to 535 million euros, the lowest since March 2009.

 The country has a deficit of 21.8% of turnover from exports, just above the government's target set at 20%.

 The Vietnamese market presents good buying opportunities for investors looking for discounted stocks.
-Experts recommend investing in the real estate, building materials, pharmaceutical, food & beverage and banking sectors.
+Experts recommend investing in the real estate, building materials, pharmaceutical, food & beverage, and banking sectors.

 Source: Viet Nam News